LucaCanali/Miscellaneous/Spark_Dashboard/README.md

 Metrics related to the selected application should start being populated as time and workload progresses.
 - If you use the dashboard to measure a workload that has already been running for some time, note to set the Grafana time range selector (top right of the dashboard) to a suitable time window
-- For best results test this using Spark 2.4.0 or higher (note Spark 2.3.x will also work, but it will not populate executor JVM CPU)
+- For best results test this using Spark 3.x
+(note Spark 2.4 and 2.3 will also work, but it will not populate all the graphs/metrics)
-- Avoid local mode and use Spark with a cluster manager (for example YARN or Kubernetes) when testing this.
-Most of the interesting metrics are in the executor source, which is not populated in local mode (up to Spark 2.4.0 included).
+- The instrumentation works with Spark on a cluster manager (for example YARN or Kubernetes).
-- If you want to "kick the tires" of the dashboard,
+  Use this instrumentation for Spark in local mode only with Spark 3.1 or higher.

 **Dashboard view:** The following links show an example and general overview of the example dashboard, measuring a test workload.